interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/activitysupportedclasses.rst

 * the Activity's initial configuration
 * the Activity's log
 * The Space Controller the Activity is running in

+This method should throw an exception if it can't properly setup.
+This will cause the Activity startup to fail.

 .. _onActivityStartup-reference-label: